sandipchitale/get-templates/README.md

 ## Installation of the plugin

-Once the plugin is available on [krew-index](), install it like this:
+DOwnload and extract the archive for your platform, extract it, cd to that folder and then install it using:

 ```
-helm install get-templates
+helm plugin install .
 ```

+You may have to run this command from administrator cmd window.